 North Carolina applicants wait, on average, more than 20 months to receive a hearing.
 And more than 50 percent of all initial disability claims are denied.

 Rejected claims are extremely common and usually the result of missing records, improper filling, or lack of legal advocacy.

 In many cases, people are initially rejected and forced to appeal the decision several times before their disability claim is approved.
 This can result in significant financial strain for injured workers and their families.

-Do you need help applying for SSD?
-Call the Law Offices of Michael A. DeMayo today at 877-529-1222.
+Do you need help applying for SSDI?
+Call DeMayo Law Offices today at (877) 333-1000.

-SSD benefits are earned through payroll tax contributions.
+SSDI benefits are earned through payroll tax contributions.
 Your personal contributions are calculated into credits, and credits are used to calculate eligibility and payment amounts.

 Employees can earn up to four credits per year or one credit per quarter.
 There are three eligibility requirements to collect social security disability:

 If you are eligible for SSDI benefits, there is a five-month waiting period before SSA will start your benefits.
 SSA will pay your benefit for the sixth full month after the date the agency finds your disability began.